Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: Low-rank training via gradient flow

 \subsection{Coupled dynamics of the low-rank factors via DLRA}

 We consider the dynamical system of a single weight matrix $W_k$, while the remaining weight matrices are fixed in time and are treated as parameters for the gradient.
-In the following, we omit writing theses parameters down for efficiency of exposition.
-Assuming $W_k(t) \in \mathcal M_{r_k}$, we wish to find
+In the following, we omit writing these parameters down for efficiency of exposition.
+Assuming $W_k(t) \in \mathcal M_{r_k}$, we~can~formulate~\eqref{eq_cont_time_ODE_update}~as

-where $\mathcal T_{W_k(t)} \mathcal{M}_{r_k}$ is the tangent space of $\mathcal{M}_{r_k}$ at position $W_k(t)$.
-That is, we wish to make sure that our update remains of rank $r_k$ and at the same time minimizes the residual, i.e.\ solves \eqref{eq_cont_time_ODE_update}.
-The rank $r$ attractor of the above system is optimal in the sense that it minimizes the gradient norm $\Vert \nabla_{W_k}\mathcal{L}\Vert_F$ for $k \in\{1,\cdots,M\}$, as $\dot W_k = 0$.
-A key observation of DLRA is that \eqref{eq:DLRAformulation} can be restated as a Galerkin condition, graphically illustrated in Fig.~\ref{fig:three_panel_fig}(c) and given by \cite{KochLubich07}: